MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Packages**, and then choose the related link.
 2. Select the table for which you want to add additional values, and then, on the **Tables** tab, choose the **Fields** action.
 3. For the fields for which you want [!INCLUDE[d365fin](includes/d365fin_md.md)] to permit additional values during migration, select the **Create Missing Codes** check box.
 4. Import the customer data.
-For more information, see the "To import customer data" section.
+For more information, see [To import customer data](admin-migrate-customer-data.md#to-import-customer-data).

 ## <a name="to-clean-up-and-process-data-before-applying-data"></a>To clean up and process data before applying data
 In some cases, you may want to clean up customer data and process it before you apply it to the database.
 To do that, you can use the **Config.
 Package - Process** batch job to fix issues, such as: